Home Compare AKZA.AS vs IFF

 Akzo Nobel N.V. vs International Flavors & Fragrances: Which Stock Looks Stronger in 2026?

-International Flavors & Fragrances holds the cleaner structural position, with the lead spread across stability and growth.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+Akzo Nobel holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+International Flavors & Fragrances still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (AKZA.AS: STOXX 600, IFF: Russell 1000).
+Peer scores are normalised within each company's primary universe (AKZA.AS: STOXX 600, IFF: S&P 500).

 INDUSTRY COMPARISON